Grissess/MorphDragonExtensions/README.md

 Install the mods in the usual way--put a JAR in the `mods` folder.
 You can get that from the [releases page][releases], or clone this repository and run `gradlew build` in a way copacetic to your platform.
-Then, put the `config
+Then, put the [config][config] files into your Minecraft (Forge) `config` directory (so that you have the usual dragon abilities--otherwise, the changes will be cosmetic only).

 Then, you need to add a dragon morph.
 In lieu of killing a dragon, you can also just look at one of the DM2 dragons and execute `/morph give` as Op (or have an